omarfayadhd/twitterclone/Readme.md

-Twitter login page clone using HTML and CSS
+Twitter login page(Static) clone using HTML and CSS